malisas/misc/g2p_documentation_draft.md

 ## Summary

 This API endpoint allows users to search for genotype-phenotype associations in the GA4GH datastore.
 The user can search for associations by building queries composed of features, phenotypes, and/or evidence terms.
 The API is designed to accommodate search terms specified as either a string, external identifier, ontology identifier, or as an 'entity' (See Data Model section).
-This flexibility in the schema allows a wide range of data to be stored in the database and allows users to express a wide range of queries.
+This flexibility in the schema allows a variety of data to be stored in the database and allows users to express a wide range of queries.

 Users will receive an array of associations as a response.
 Associations contain description and environment fields in addition to the relevant feature, phenotype, and evidence fields for that instance of association.

 ## API

 ### Request
 The G2P schemas define a single endpoint `/genotypephenotype/search` which accepts a POST of a [request body](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102).
-The request possibly contains a feature, phenotype, and/or evidence, which are combined as a logical AND to query the underlying datastore.
+The request may contain a feature, phenotype, and/or evidence, which are combined as a logical AND to query the underlying datastore.
 Missing types are treated as a wildcard, returning all data.

 ### Response
 [Responses](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) of matching data are returned as a list of  [FeaturePhenotypeAssociation](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotype.avdl#L132)s.